A while back, I made $1,000 selling an old broken laptop on eBay.

 Here’s what I did:

-- Borrowed the title and best descriptions from the other sites I saw.
+- I borrowed the title and best descriptions from the other sites I saw.
 (5 min)

-- Took photos and did some minor editing.
+- I took photos and did some minor editing.
 (10 min)

 eBay makes this really easy.
 I chose to offer free shipping because this attracts more buyers.
 I bundled the estimated shipping cost into the price of the item.

 It’s really, really important to get those good seller ratings, even if you’re not quitting your day job.
 Fulfillment means being a reliable seller, packager, and shipper, and getting the item to your buyer ASAP.

 5 expert tips for selling on eBay

 It’s easy to be skeptical about something like this — I know we were.

 Susan and I are both fans of Big Wins.
 That means aggressively cutting costs, optimizing our spending, and earning more.

 How much can you really make on the site anyway?
 Isn’t this the same place where people regularly try and sell stuff like “the most expensive GIF”?